East Haven, Connecticut: Animals and plants

 When Pangaea was broken up, East Haven had forests.
 Dinosaurs, reptiles and mammals roamed the area.
 Dinosaur trackways like those found in Rocky Hill at Dinosaur State Park were recently found at a construction site near Lake Saltonstall.
 The tracks were made by Eubrontes.
 Fossils of Triassic period reptiles have been found in the area.
 Stegomus was covered with armor plates and looked similar to an armadillo.
+Several specimens are available for viewing at the local Yale New Haven Peabody Museum.

 Today, East Haven is mostly covered with broadleaf, hardwood trees.
 There are a few conifer (evergreen) forests, mostly around Lake Saltonstall.
 Salt marshes are located in areas around Long Island Sound.

 Dinosaurs were long ago succeeded by deer, coyotes, squirrels, foxes, chipmunks and rabbits.
 Garter snakes can be found in the area.
 Pheasants, grouse, ducks and wild turkeys can be found in East Haven, as well as cardinals, blue jays, warblers, crows, sparrows, parrots, woodpeckers and sea gulls.
 Trout can be found in the fresh water lakes.
 Bluefish, bass, flounder, blackfish, sand sharks, eels, lobsters, crabs and clams can be found in Long Island Sound.